fishcus/KAP-manual/en/config/kystorage_settings.en.md

 ## KyStorage Configuration
 Kyligence Enterprise stores all cube data in KyStorage, a columnar storage system on HDFS.
 When processing queries, Kyligence Enterprise uses [Spark](http://spark.apache.org), specifically we use Spark on Yarn mode, for cube accessing and possibly storage pre-aggregations.
 One or more Spark executors are started as long-running processes to receive cube access requests.
 For deployments in production environment, please go through this page to make sure your Spark executors are well configured.

 Kyligence Enterprise ships with all necessary Spark assemblies and configurations, which reside in `$KYLIN_HOME/spark/`.
 Kyligence Enterprise uses the spark-submit script to launch all the executors.
 Theoretically you can directly go to `$KYLIN_HOME/spark/conf/` to make changes according to the [Spark configuration]( http://spark.apache.org/docs/latest/configuration.html).
-However it's NOT the recommended way, we suggest you keep all KE related configurations in `$KYLIN_HOME/conf/`.
+However it's NOT the recommended way, we suggest you keep all Kyligence Enterprise related configurations in `$KYLIN_HOME/conf/`.

 It's highly recommended to change Spark configurations in `$KYLIN_HOME/bin/kylin.properties`.
 Typically there're two major categories of configurations for Spark: environment variables and Spark properties.